GuessWho91/KSQLite/README.md

 # KSQLite

-This is a kotlin library wich will make your work with SQLite database much more easier in more objective way.
+This is a kotlin library which will make your work with SQLite database much more easier in more objective way.

 ## Getting Started